 Information Management Issues

-To strengthen our cyber security efforts throughout SEKISUI CHEMICAL Group we formulate a Companywide information security policy and share it internally and externally.
+To strengthen cyber security measures throughout SEKISUI CHEMICAL Group as a whole, we formulated the Group-wide Cyber Security Policy* and disclosed details both internally and externally.

 Cyber Management System Headed by an Executive Officer